-During pregnancy, women’s bodies change.
-And the effects of pregnancy does not go away after delivery.
+Even if you are not considering breastfeeding your newly born baby and she/he will be fine with supplementary food you should be aware that during pregnancy, women’s bodies change.
+And the effects of pregnancy do not go away after delivery.
 Your body keeps dealing with the effects of pregnancy for a while after birth.
-And pregnancy mainly affects the abdomen area.
-Therefore, it is advised to wait at least a year to have any type of body contouring plastic surgery procedures.

-If you fell pregnant again after your tummy tuck, you can have a second tummy tuck.
-But still, it will be time and money consuming.
+If you get pregnant again after your tummy tuck, you can have a second tummy tuck.
+But still, it will be time and money-consuming.
 Therefore, it is best to wait until you are done with pregnancy.

 Mommy Makeover After Pregnancy